top of page

 North Road: Image

-The Five Ways Inn was situated at the corner of North Road, Framwellgate, Millburngate and Crossgate.
+The Five Ways Inn was situated in Framwellgate, and the name reflects the locality to the thoroughfares of North Road, Framwellgate, Millburngate, South Street, and Crossgate.
 Public houses around this area but no longer here are:

 • Wheatsheaf Inn (was an Arts centre) [19].